ibrahim-mohd/Add-NME-ACE-residues-to-protein-terminal-residues/README.md

   $z_2 = z_g - \frac{(z_a - z_g)}{2} - \frac{\sqrt{3}}{2} \left( n_x (y_a - y_g) - n_y (x_a - x_g) \right)$

   Where ($n_x, n_y, n_z$) is an arbritrary orientation as in 3D the two vertices can be rotated about the other vertex and the centroid abritrarily i.e infinite solutions.
 We select these unit vector randomly using `np.random`, it really does not matter.
-The coordinates generated above may be a over 2 Å. So finally we rescale the bonds such that they are around 1.4 Å.
+The coordinates generated above may be a over 2 Å apart.
+So finally we rescale the bonds such that they are around 1.4 Å.

 ### Create universe
 MDAnalysis universe are created for above `ACE` and `NME`.